lorentz95/Numerical_methods_for_physics/README.md

 - 👋 Hi, I’m @lorentz95
-- 👀 I’m interested in physics and a lots of other stuff
+- 👀 I’m interested in physics and lots of other stuff
 - 🌱 I’m currently learning phyton